kvz/ochtra/README.md

 **A**ll
 and is an attempt at creating the definitive Git commit hook that:

- - Has a focus on keeping syntax errors out of your codebase, not being too opinionated about coding style
- - Works with all common languages (for now Ruby, JavaScript, Python, Bash, Dash, Go, PHP, XML, JSON, YAML)
+ - Works on all your languages (for now Ruby, JavaScript, Python, Bash, Dash, Go, PHP, XML, JSON, YAML)
- - Is globally installable for all repositories you work with
+ - Is globally installable for all your repositories
+ - Aims to keep syntax errors from entering your codebase
+ - Is not religous about coding style (you still can have your own custom `pre-ochtra` hook for that)

-And deals with some common pitfalls you'll find in other hooks:
+`ochtra` deals with some common pitfalls you'll find in other hooks:

  - Works on initial commits
  - Will skip files that are staged to be deleted